The IrishWhiskey360° initiative which aims to make this country the world’s No.1 tourist destination for our favourite drink has got me thinking…

 That they took coke in their J&B. Which they still do, particularly as a gateway drink for youngsters.

-As they reminded us in Tenerife last week while introducing us to something new Jocktails – Tenerife coffee liqueurs.
+As they reminded us in Tenerife recently while introducing us to something new Jocktails – Tenerife coffee liqueurs.

 Whisky purists will say only take a drop of water in your whisky to release the whisky.